Home Heat Pump Guide

 Night-Time Noise: The Real Concern

-Let's be honest about this: the main noise concern isn't daytime operation.
-During the day, background noise from traffic, wind, birds, and general activity means a heat pump is barely noticeable.
+The main noise concern isn't daytime operation.
+During the day, background noise from traffic, wind, and general activity means a heat pump is barely noticeable.
 The concern is night-time, when background noise drops to 20-25 dB and even a quiet hum can become apparent.

 Modern heat pumps address this in several ways: